Yushan County

 Yushan (玉山 (Yùshān, Jade Mountain)) is a county in the northeast of Jiangxi province, China.
 The county is Jiangxi's gateway to bordering Zhejiang province.
 It covers 1731 km2 and the population now reaches 560,000.

 The climate is temperate there with abundant rainfall in the monsoon season, and has clearly differentiated summers and winters.

 Administration

 Yushan has been a county for over 1,300 years.
 Administratively the county is part of the prefecture-level city Shangrao.
 The county administers 21 townships.

-In the present, Yushan County has 1 subdistrict, 11 towns and 6 townships.
+At present, Yushan County has 1 subdistrict, 11 towns and 6 townships.